emhart/10-simple-rules-data-storage/manuscript/manuscript.md

 easier to subset or summarize the dataset to include the variables or observations of interest.

+One axiom about the structure of data and code holds that one should "write code for humans, write data for computers" [@buffalo2015bioinformatics].
 When data can be easily imported into familiar software, whether it be a scripting language, a spreadsheet, or any other computer program that can import these common files, data becomes easier to re-use.
 Computer source code, the human readable software that uses data, provides metadata as well.
 This makes analysis more transparent, since all assumptions about the structure of the data are implicitly stated in the source code.
 This also enables extraction of the analyses performed, their reproduction, and their modification.

 Interoperability is facilitated when variable names are mapped to existing data standards.
 For instance, for biodiversity data, the